pedro-moreira-ibm/bob_workshop_portugal/bob-labs/lab1/README.md

 # Additional endpoints...
 ```

-### 3.5: Create Unit Test Cases and Run them
+### 3.5: Create Unit Test Cases and run them

-Unit test cases are small checks that verify individual parts of an app work correctly, helping catch errors early before they affect the whole system.
+Unit test cases are small checks that verify if individual parts of an application are working correctly, helping catch errors early and before they affect the whole application.

 **Prompt for Bob:**